 Students experiencing inappropriate behaviour by staff or fellow students should report this to the Confidential Adviser for students, who is a designated neutral party and handles all cases in strict confidence.
-The Confidential Adviser will give advice and take further action based on the experiences of the student.
+The Confidential Adviser will give advice and take further action based on the experiences of Student Charter: Legal protection, as from September 1st 2015 the student.
 The Confidential Adviser can take various steps, including setting up mediation.
 Complaints concerning inappropriate behaviour can be discussed with the Confidential Adviser and when necessary presented to the appropriate complaints board.